Xinyi "Emily" Cao

 Chengdu Shude High School International Department

-I am a freshman majoring in Economics and considering taking a second major of ACMS or Computer Science in the future.
+I am a sophomore majoring in Economics and considering taking a second major of ACMS or Computer Science in the future.
 I live in Farley Hall.

 Due to the ensuing COVID-19 pandemic last year, I didn’t arrive at the campus until September when I started my freshman year.
 I had taken a gap year to explore my interests when I took on two internships involving language education.
 Besides work, I spent time learning skills I have been longing for since childhood, such as painting, singing, and playing guitar.
 I completed an oil painting once a week and made videos of myself singing with guitar and sending it to social media on a regular basis.
 Moreover, I developed an interest in the historical culture of my city Chengdu, visiting local teahouses and bookstores, conducting research about how these small stores are able to survive during the COVID era.

 After arriving at Notre Dame, I have been amazed by its generosity, in terms of both its richness in resources and its kindness to everyone no matter what race, age, gender, or major he/she is.
 I was involved in SIBC, in which I attended as a team player to help collect, organize and present data related to a healthcare company.
 I also joined Fresh the dance club.
 It turned out to be one of the most unforgettable and relaxing experiences for my first semester, I met a lot of energetic and passionate friends who would just cheer for a dance move.
 It’s a wonderful experience both for my body and mind.